fhiso/bibliography/README.md

 be of use to [FHISO](http://fhiso.org/) in its work creating open genealogical standards.

-The bibiliography can include online material as well as printed works, and may include articles written on personal blogs.
+The bibliography can include online material as well as printed works, and may include articles written on personal blogs.
 It is provided for informational purposes only.
 Inclusion in the bibliography does not imply endorsement by FHISO, nor does it guarantee that the material will